bluekitchen/btstack/chipset/README.md

 #

-In this chapter, we first explain how Bluetooth chipsets are connected physically and then provide information about popular Bluetooth chipset and their use with BTstack.
+In this chapter, we first explain how Bluetooth chipsets are connected physically and then provide information about popular Bluetooth chipsets and their use with BTstack.

 ## HCI Interface